 There is no appropriate translation of the term "harassment" in Japanese.
 In Japanese society and universities, harassment-related terms such as sexual harassment, academic harassment, campus harassment or power harassment, are being used without clear definitions.
 At APU, harassment is defined as discrimination, prejudice, or vexation based on, but not limited to gender, race, language, nationality, social background, religion, thought, creeds, occupation, or disability status.
-The term is also applicable to conduct or comment which has an adverse influence on individuals or which causes them emotional distress, when faculty members, staff members, students or relative individuals direct it at other faculty members, staff members, students or relative individuals.
+The term is also applicable to conduct or comment which has an adverse influence on individuals or which causes them emotional distress, when faculty members, staff members, students or relative individuals direct it at other faculty and staff, or students and relative individuals, or when students and relative individuals.